stopyellingatme/formvana/README.md

 ## Form.ts

+- Model and Fields

 The model above can be attached either by new Form({model: new Business()}) or form.model = new Busniess().
-However, this only sets the model.
+However, this ONLY sets the model.
-Model and fields are different things.
+MODEL AND FIELDS ARE DIFFERENT THINGS!
-So, call form.buildFields() to build the fields with the model's field configurations.
+So, set the model and call form.buildFields() to build the fields with the model's field configurations.
-If there's data in the model's fields already, it will be reflected in the fields.value as well.
+If there's data in the model fields already, it will be reflected in the fields.value as well.

 - REFERENCE DATA:

-Attach reference data to dropdowns by calling form.attachRefData().
+Attach reference data to dropdowns by calling form.attachRefData(refData).

 Note: Reference data MUST BE in the format: